vtexdocs/dev-portal-content/docs/release-notes/new-referencevalue-parameter-create-payment-endpoint.md

 type: "added"
 excerpt: "New parameter available in the Create Payment endpoint request body."
 ---
-The `referenceValue` parameter was added to the Create Payment endpoint.
+The `referenceValue` parameter was added to the Create Payment endpoint request body.
 This new field is mandatory and must be sent on the endpoint to represent the payment amount without interest applied.

 The values ​​of the `value` and `referenceValue` fields will be equal whenever the value of the `installmentsInterestRate` field is equal to zero.

 See the examples below:

 - **Case 1**: Order value is 15.00 (interest free):